gate3/aula-test/README.md

 - Make a helper for returning success or failure response so code can stay dry
 - Use a crypto function for forming filename of songs
 - Include a docker file for easy deployment
+- Use a logging service like ELK stack for loggin errors
+- Split My Networking concern like creating the server into a seperate file

 ## Contributing